Former Merrill Lynch Broker Isaiah Williams Arrested for Stealing $2.59 Million from Former Dolphins Player

-In July 2025, Former Merrill Lynch broker Isaiah Williams (CRD# 6211219) was arrested following allegations that he stole $2.59 million in funds from the Bank of America account of a former Dolphins defensive safety Reshad Jones, who earned $58 million throughout his football career between 2010 and 2019.
-It is alleged that he charged two American Express credit cards with numerous expenses, including hotel rooms, airline tickets, car rentals, strip clubs and nightclubs, rent, jewelry, designer clothing, child support payments, and legal fees.
-Isaiah Williams was a former one-time Miami Dolphins safety.
+In July 2025, Former Merrill Lynch broker Isaiah Williams (CRD# 6211219) was arrested following allegations that he stole $2.59 million in funds in more than 130 transactions from the Bank of America account of a former Dolphins defensive safety Reshad Jones, who earned more than $58 million throughout his football career between 2010 and 2019.
+It is also reported that he laundered $1 million, with the help of Octavia Graham.
+He was charged with grand theft and fraud.

 In April 2025, FINRA barred him after he “consented to the sanction and to the entry of findings that he refused to provide information requested by FINRA in connection with its investigation of allegations made by his member firm in Form U4 and U5 filings.”
 According to his BrokerCheck,